Adversarial Image Color Transformations in Explicit Color Filter Space: Related Work

 \subsubsection{Defenses against Non-Suspicious Attacks}

-Defenses against non-suspicious adversarial images have also been explored by existing work.
-Conventional input transformation-based defenses can be directly applied to this context since they are agnostic to the type of attack.
-Specifically, color transformation attacks have been shown to be more robust against commonly used input transformations than those under the indistinguishable assumption~\cite{shamsabadi2020colorfool,bhattad2020Unrestricted}.
-For white-box robustness, recent work~\cite{wu2020defending} has demonstrated the effectiveness of adversarial training in defending against the adversarial eyeglass frame~\cite{sharif2016accessorize} and adversarial stickers~\cite{eykholt2017robust}.
+\textbf{Black-box Defenses.} Conventional input transformation-based methods are agnostic to the type of attack, and so they can be directly applied to defending against non-suspicious attacks.
+Specifically, color transformation attacks have been shown to be more robust against commonly used input transformations than those under the indistinguishable assumption~\cite{shamsabadi2020colorfool,bhattad2020Unrestricted}. \textbf{White-box Defenses.} For white-box robustness, recent work~\cite{wu2020defending} has demonstrated the effectiveness of adversarial training in defending against the adversarial eyeglass frame~\cite{sharif2016accessorize} and adversarial stickers~\cite{eykholt2017robust}.
 For defenses against adversarial color transformations, existing work has explored adversarial training~\cite{Laidlaw2019functional,shamsabadi2020colorfool} but not in an explicit color transformation space.

-In this paper, for black-box robustness, we test diverse input transformation-based defenses.
+In this paper, for black-box defenses, we test diverse input transformation-based methods.
 We especially consider an intuitively useful transformation, gray-scale conversion.
-For white-box robustness, we apply adversarial training for defending against AdvCF and discuss the relation between robustness against AdvCF and the conventional $L_{\infty}$ robustness.
+For white-box defenses, we explore adversarial training and discuss the relation between model robustness against color transformation attacks and the conventional $L_{\infty}$ robustness.